Who Was Walt Disney?

 In 1919, Disney moved to Kansas City to pursue a career as a newspaper artist.
 His brother Roy got him a job at the Pesmen-Rubin Art Studio, where he met cartoonist Ubbe Eert Iwwerks, better known as Ub Iwerks.
 From there, Disney worked at the Kansas City Film Ad Company, where he made commercials based on cutout animation.

 Around this time, Disney began experimenting with a camera, doing hand-drawn cel animation.
 He decided to open his own animation business.
 From the ad company, he recruited Fred Harman as his first employee.

-Walt and Harman made a deal with a local Kansas City theater to screen their cartoons, which they called Laugh-O-Grams.
+Disney and Harman made a deal with a local Kansas City theater to screen their cartoons, which they called Laugh-O-Grams.
 The cartoons were hugely popular, and Disney was able to acquire his own studio, upon which he bestowed the same name.

 Laugh-O-Gram hired a number of employees, including Iwerks and Harman's brother Hugh.
 They did a series of seven-minute fairy tales that combined both live action and animation, which they called Alice in Cartoonland.

 By 1923, however, the studio had become burdened with debt, and Disney was forced to declare bankruptcy.